indiebrain/.files/README.md

 third_party
 -------------------
-This directory could be used to house configuration sctipts for systems not directly related to the shell.
+This directory could be used to house configuration scripts for systems not directly related to the shell.
 For instance the default version of this dotfiles system configures git bash completion and the ruby version manager subsystems.

 scripts
 -------------------